Simplyk/tech-case-study/README.md

 ## Your Tasks

-Complete the following three tasks.
+Complete the following two tasks.
 Use a **separate branch for each task** so changes are easy to review independently.

 Use any tools you'd like, including AI assistants, documentation, or libraries.

 ---

-### Task 1 — Bug Fix

-**Bug: "My form disappeared!"**

-A user reports: *"I created a new donation form but when I got back to the list, it wasn't there"*

-Investigate and fix the issue.
-Include a brief explanation of the root cause in your PR description.

----

-### Task 2 — Feature Improvement
+### Task 1 — Feature Improvement

 **Improvement: Contacts are hard to find**